Pennsylvania Alternative Teacher Certification

 Pennsylvania Vocational Instructional Certificate

-Pennsylvania issues a career and technical education certification, the Vocational Instructional Certificate, to those who wish to teach career and technical education subjects.
-To be eligible for this type of certification, candidates must be enrolled in an approved vocational teacher preparation program; pass the occupational competency exams; earn an institutional recommendation for a Vocational Intern Certificate; and meet all other requirements for teaching in Pennsylvania.
+Pennsylvania issues a career and technical education certification, the Vocational Instructional certificate, to those who wish to teach career and technical education subjects.
+To be eligible for this type of certification, candidates must be enrolled in an approved vocational teacher preparation program; have at least four years of paid work experience in the occupation to be taught; pass the occupational competency exams or demonstrate equivalent credentials; earn an institutional recommendation for a Vocational Intern certificate; and meet all other requirements for teaching in Pennsylvania.
 This type of license is valid for up to three years while the candidate completes the teacher preparation program.

 Pennsylvania Teacher Emergency Permit